Aiur-wzy/dsaa2012-project/README.md

 The helper loads grayscale images, resizes to 48×48, flattens to a space-delimited pixel string, previews a single row, and optionally appends rows to a CSV (creating it if missing).【F:images_to_fer_cli.py†L1-L25】【F:fer/fer2013_io.py†L76-L148】

+Parameter guide:
+- `--image` single image path to convert; useful when testing one file.
+- `--images` list of additional image paths (space-separated) for batch conversion.
+- `--output` target CSV; the script creates it with FER-2013 headers if it does not exist and appends rows otherwise.
+- `--emotion` integer label (0–6) to assign to every converted row.
+- `--usage {Training,PublicTest,PrivateTest}` sets the FER split tag stored alongside the pixels.
+- The CLI previews one generated row in the terminal before writing, so you can double-check pixel strings.

 ## 9) Export for Deployment

 Export TorchScript and ONNX artifacts (optionally quantized) and benchmark latency: